Would you like more traffic to your website?

 Waiting Time (also Known as “Long Clicks”)

 This is the length of a visitor’s stay on the pages of your website.
 The more time someone spends on your website (the longer they stay), the higher the pages in the search engine rankings will be.

 Here is an example of how it works:

-Let’s say someone does a quick search for “vacations in Belize”.
-They see your Belize holiday page among the results.
+Let’s say someone does a quick search for “holidays in the Gold Coast”.
+They see your Gold Coast holiday page among the results.
 They like what your summary says, then click.
 They like what they see enough to stay on the page for a full twelve minutes.